Digital pathology: NDPI (Hamamatsu)

 NDPI is Hamamatsu’s proprietary TIFF-based whole-slide imaging format, combining standard multi-directory TIFF pyramids with custom extensions for random access viewing and metadata handling.
 The format embeds JPEG-compressed strips within TIFF IFDss, uses private tag ranges for offset catalogs and restart markers, and places the macro overview in the final directory—all without separate index files.
 Multi-resolution TIFF pyramid Separate IFDs represent each zoom level; the lowest-resolution (macro) overview resides in the last directory.
 JPEG-compressed strips with restart markers Image data is stored as JPEG-compressed strips.
 Restart markers enable robust, random-access decoding of individual strips.
 Private TIFF tags (65420–65449+) Hamamatsu reserves custom tags to record strip offsets, high-order offset bits, restart-marker catalogs, and slide-specific metadata such as scan parameters.

 Philips iSyntax

 The iSyntax format, developed by Philips for its IntelliSite Pathology Solution and Ultra Fast Scanner systems, is a proprietary whole-slide imaging (WSI) format designed to combine the medical-grade image quality of JPEG 2000 with the speed and responsiveness of JPEG.
 Unlike traditional pyramid-based TIFF formats, iSyntax uses a wavelet-based, inherently multi-resolution compression scheme.
 The format is optimized for real-time encoding and decoding, with a simplified entropy coding stage—based on local correlation and an arithmetic coder—that is faster than JPEG 2000’s EBCOT, at the cost of ~10% increase in file size.

 Metadata in iSyntax is stored in a proprietary structure accessible via the Philips Pathology SDK.
 Due to its closed specification, interoperability with vendor-neutral libraries such as OpenSlide is not natively supported, and third-party access typically requires the official SDK or conversion tools.

+PHN (Pharmanest Inc)

+PHN is an open file format designed to store and share digital pathology data at the level of individual fibers (fiber objects), with a special interest on collagen fibers and fibrosis extracted from whole-slide histology images.
+Fibers (fiber object) can be derived from the image analysis of other fibrillar proteins such as elastin, laminins, fibronectin…

+For each digital pathology image, the PHN file contains spatial coordinates, measurements, pixel-level segmentation masks, fiber texture analysis data, regions of interest (when applicable) making it possible to share data.

+PHN files are interoperable with other spatial biology dataset, thus allowing (a) novel spatial analysis of biological fibrillar structures or (b) spatial dataset fusion to bridge biological modalities – such as single-cell analysis - and histology.

+Technically, PHN files use the .phn extension and are built as standard ZIP archives.
+Inside, they combine human-readable JSON files (for metadata and measurements) with efficient NumPy .npz files (for segmentation masks).
+Each fiber is stored as its own object, including its geometry, bounding box, and quantitative features, allowing accurate reconstruction of the full spatial context across the tissue.

+PHN is designed to be transparent and interoperable so that single-fiber fibrosis data can be easily shared, reproduced, and analyzed across different platforms without relying on proprietary systems.